microsoft/promptflow-resource-hub/README.md

 # Prompt flow ecosystem

-Welcome to the **prompt flow ecosystem** - a comprehensive gallery that showcases a variety of use cases demonstrating the potential of prompt flow in building high-quality AI applications.
+Welcome to the **prompt flow ecosystem** - a comprehensive gallery that showcases a variety of use cases demonstrating the the capabilities of prompt flow in building high-quality AI applications.

 Here are some common use cases that we've facilitated: